 Whatever the case it is apparent that to avoid extreme negative effects to humans and ecosystems all over the world there must be a sharp decline in emissions of greenhouse gases very soon.
 There is wide agreement that global mean temperature should not increase more than 1.5°C over the preindustrial level.

-To meet that target with a reasonable degree of confidence, global emissions of greenhouse gases in 2050 must be 70–95 per cent below the 2010 level, according to the 2014 assessment report by the Intergovernmental Panel on Climate Change (IPCC).
+To meet that target with a reasonable degree of confidence, global emissions of greenhouse gases will need to be cut by almost half by 2030, if warming is to be limited to 1.5°C, according to the 2023 assessment reports by the Intergovernmental Panel on Climate Change (IPCC).